Maximophone/notion_md_converter/DEV_LOG.md

 *Same day, but after the latest AI log*

 Okay, we have implemented the front matter to properties conversion; it's all working, but we are still missing a few properties.
 So the next step will be to handle relations roll-ups - basically all the remaining properties in Notion.

+Also, a little problem that needs to be solved is that for the files property, we actually need to save two things: the name and the URL.
+At the moment, we only save the URL.
+So, we need to figure out how to handle this.